 Graduation Dr Med Vet from Veterinary University Budapest, Hungary

-Current status: Associate Professor, Department of Clinical Veterinary Medicine, Nippon Veterinary and Life Science University (NVLU) (Tokyo, Japan).
+Current status: Professor, Department of Clinical Veterinary Medicine, Nippon Veterinary and Life Science University (NVLU) (Tokyo, Japan).

 The councilor of the Japanese Society of Veterinary Neurology (JSVN) and the Japan Epilepsy Society (Japanese chapter of ILAE).